eizent/sparql_queries/README.md

 To learn about SPARQL queries, navitage to guide.md!

 Want to run some practice queries?
-Find them in the example_queries folder.
+Find them in the example_query folder.